With Suu Kyi blocked, her Myanmar party eyes ex-general for president

 With a quarter of lower house seats filled by military men, the military-backed USDP is bound to be a force to reckon with no matter how well Suu Kyi’s party does.

-The NLD could decide to use its votes in bargaining with the USDP, rather than risk putting up a candidate of its own who could well be defeated by the combined votes of USDP and the military bloc.
+The NLD, if it does not put up its own candidate, could decide to use its votes in bargaining with the USDP, rather than risk putting up a candidate of its own who could well be defeated by the combined votes of USDP and the military bloc.

 Shwe Mann and Suu Kyi have cooperated in parliament and seem to have established good relations.
 The former general is seen as more pragmatic than some of his senior party colleagues and even hinted he might support amending the constitution to allow Suu Kyi to be a candidate for president.

 “She’s the most popular person in the party.
-She favors him,” Nyan Win said.
+She favors him,” said Nyan Win, an NLD executive committee member.

 ‘THINK LIKE US’